 The phase-II trial was successful in reducing the burden of cerebral hypoxia to less than half.
-Therefore we now want to conduct a large pragmatic trial involving 1500 infants and the collaboration of 50-100 neonatal units.
+Therefore we wanted to conduct a large pragmatic trial.
 The purpose is to examine if this can reduce the risk of death or severe brain injury at 36 weeks of age from about 34% in the control group to about 26% in the experimental group.
-The secondary outcome is reduced risk of moderate-to-severe neurodevelopmental deficit at 2 years of age.

 First we formed a group of 93 neonatal units in 17 European countries and applied to the Horizon2020 research programme.

 This call received applications for 113 projects in stage-1 of which 36 were allowed to submit an application to stage-II – among these SafeBoosC-III.
 But we were not funded.

 Next we formed a consortium with 10 national partners and applied to the Irish Heath Research Board in 2016.
 Again we were shortlisted, but in March 2017 we learned that we were not funded.